StanfordVotes is a

 to increase voter turnout among Stanford students.
 Formed in response to the low student voter turnout rates in 2014 and 2016, StanfordVotes engages with campus leadership and other stakeholders to help create a culture of civic engagement on the Farm.
 StanfordVotes is run through the Stanford in Government (SIG) Civic Engagement Branch in collaboration with the Haas Center for Public Service, and has partnerships with the Associated Students of Stanford University (ASSU) and the President’s Office.

 Emily Handsel (she/her) is a sophomore pursuing a bachelor's degree in Political Science.
-She runs the StanfordVotes social media presence and is extremely excited to help Stanford students across the country get registered and ready to vote in November.
+After running the StanfordVotes social media presence during the 2020-21 school year, Emily is extremely excited to help Stanford students across the country get registered and ready to vote in November.
 She lives in Tampa, FL and has experience working on grassroots activism and political campaigns.

 A fun fact about Emily is she used to perform in a circus troupe!